3D Anderson localization of light in disordered systems of dielectric particles: Introduction

-Complete understanding and control of light propagation in discrete disordered media can be advantageous in different applications in photonics, like imaging and focusing in random media, random lasing, radiative transfer and optical remote sensing \cite{Jeong2018, Wiersma2008, NELSON2018483, SHKURATOV2002396, Jacques_2013}.
-However, this goal has not been achieved yet for dense turbid media due to the complexity of the problem.
-In contrast to classic multiple scattering (e.g., \cite{Mishchenko2008}, at high concentrations of scatterers, near-field interactions become important and complex transport phenomena may take place.
-For example, interference of counter-propagating waves may result in a weak localization and a coherent backscattering enhancement \cite{Akkermans1988, AEGERTER20091, Kaveh1986}.
-Strong Anderson localization (AL) has been predicted for media with strong disorder and with multiple scattering not being suppressed by absorption \cite{Anderson1985,Tiggelen2000}.
+A complete understanding and control of light propagation in discrete disordered media can be advantageous in different applications in photonics, like imaging and focusing in random media, random lasing, radiative transfer and optical remote sensing \cite{Jeong2018, Wiersma2008, NELSON2018483, SHKURATOV2002396, Jacques_2013}.
+However, modeling light transport phenomena in highly disordered turbid media remains a challenge due to the inherent complexity and multi-scale nature of the problem.
+While classic wave diffusion and weak localization, observed as coherent backscattering enhancement \cite{Akkermans1988, AEGERTER20091, Kaveh1986}, are well understood, strong Anderson localization of light (AL) in 3D structures is a subject of ongoing research.
+AL has been predicted for media with strong disorder and strong multiple scattering \cite{Anderson1985,Tiggelen2000}.
 Generally, it is characterized by a transition from diffusive propagation to a reduction and even complete halt of diffusion.
 An explanation involving trajectories with closed loops and increased return probability is often suggested \cite{Cherroret2008,Naraghi_etal2016, Wiersma1997}.
 However, the actual mechanism behind such dynamics has not been described yet in detail.
-An important condition for the AL emergence is the sub-wavelength scale of coherent multiple scattering that can be expressed through the Ioffe-Regel criterion $kl^* \lesssim 1$ for the mean free path length $l^*$ (where $k$ is the wavenumber) \cite{IoffeRegel1960,SkipetrovSokolov2018}.
-The phenomenon is general in nature and can be observed for different kinds of waves, e.g., in acoustics \cite{Hefei2008}, quantum systems \cite{Kondov2011, Crespi2013} and 2D photonic structures \cite{Schwartz2007}.
-At the same time, the existence of 3D AL for electromagnetic waves in disordered uncorrelated media remains under debate.
-Experimental measurements of light transmission by layers of highly scattering particulate materials could shed light on the problem \cite{Wiersma1997,Stoerzer2006,Sperling2013}.
-However, certain problems with precise control of the sample properties and accounting for the effects of absorption \cite{Scheffold1999} and inelastic scattering \cite{Scheffold2013,Skipetrov_2016,Sperling_2016} make this difficult.
+The phenomenon is general in nature and can be observed for different kinds of waves, e.g., in acoustics \cite{Hefei2008}, quantum systems \cite{Kondov2011, Crespi2013}, 2D \cite{Riboli2011, Schwartz2007} and spatially correlated 3D photonic structures \cite{Haberko2020}.
+The existence of AL for electromagnetic waves in 3D uncorrelated media and metallic materials has been demonstrated recently through a numerical study \cite{Yamilov_etal2022}.